rinta-git/Dev-React/netflix-gpt/README.md

 - make the trailer auto play
 - GPT search option on header
 - Toggle gpt component
+- Get GPT suggested movie names
+- Get the details of gpt movies from TMDB
+- Store the searched names and details
 - Add multiple language support for the website
+- Movie details on click of each movie card
+- add sensitive info to .env file
+- responsive pages

 # Features
 --Login/Sign Up--